kvalle/diy-lang/README.md

 In this tutorial/workshop we'll be implementing our own little language, more or less from scratch.

+By the end of the tutorial you will be the proud author of a programming language, and will hopefully better understand how programming languages work  on a fundamental level.

 ### What we will be making

-We will make a relatively simple, but neat, language.
+We will make a relatively simple, but neat language.
 We aim for the following features:

 - A handful of datatypes (integers, booleans and symbols)
 - Variables
-- A few controll structures
 - First order functions with lexical scoping
 - That nice homemade quality feeling

-We will not have:
+We will *not* have:

 - A proper type system
 - Error handling
 - Good performance
 - And much, much more

-### Goal

-By the end of the tutorial you will have implemented a simple programming language, and will hopefully have understood languages better on a fundamental level.

 The language should be able to interpret the following code by the time we are done: